junxit/us-congress-bills-115/metadata.md

 - 2018-11-13 — Placed on the House Calendar, Calendar No. 190.
 - 2018-11-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-1021.
 - 2018-11-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-1021.
+- 2018-11-27 — Amendment (A001) offered by Mr. Mast. (consideration: CR H9656; text: CR H9656)
+- 2018-11-27 — Amendment agreed to by House: On agreeing to the Mast amendment (A001) Agreed to without objection.
+- 2018-11-27 — Considered by unanimous consent. (consideration: CR H9656)
+- 2018-11-27 — House amendment agreed to: On agreeing to the Mast amendment (A001) Agreed to without objection.
+- 2018-11-27 — House amendment offered
+- 2018-11-27 — House amendment offered/reported by: Amendment (A001) offered by Mr. Mast.(consideration: CR H9656; text: CR H9656)
+- 2018-11-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-11-27 — Mr. Mast asked unanimous consent to take from the Speaker's table and consider.
+- 2018-11-27 — On agreeing to the Mast amendment (A001) Agreed to without objection.
+- 2018-11-27 — On passage Passed without objection. (text: CR H9656)
+- 2018-11-27 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9656)
+- 2018-11-27 — The title of the measure was amended.
+Agreed to without objection.